 Back in 5th grade, the answer to this question was music.
 Singing, in particular.
 I had learned for a while before my Guru went to his hometown to get married and couldn't find his way back.
 Wasn't able to free himself from the clutches of marriage maybe?
 Well, armed with this basic training, I registered for 'Talent's Day' the annual talent show in our school.
 After being selected to represent my house, possibly because I was the only one confident enough to apply, I sat down to prepare.
-Correction, I sat down procrastinate.
-Do really at my biggest worry in the rearview mirror.
+Correction, I sat down to procrastinate.
+Do really preparation?
+I downloaded a soundtrack and sent it to the organising team.
+All set to perform.
+I walked on stage, in beige strong crowd of noisy boys.
+The anchor confidence and a little envy.
+Forget about pack. introduced me, a hush fell in the the best, was I even good?
+Until recently, auditorium and a metronome played in my I was underconfident of my singing as the music began in at my biggest worry in the rearview mirror.

-Sabhi Ke liye Kisi Na Kisi Ko Hai Banaya abilities of my vocal chords.
-Why does this Har Kisi Ke Liye" (They say the God has happen?
+Sabhi Ke liye Kisi Na Kisi Ko Hai Banaya Har Kisi Ke Liye" (They say the God has happen?
 Why did I walk on stage without made a special someone for each one of us, preparation - in overconfidence?
 Why did somewhere on this earth).
 I sang.
 The I think I was worse than I actually was mukhda was perfect.
 I waited for the after the off-beat disaster?
-How did I antara's soundtrack to begin.
+How did I certain politicians?
+Maybe). antara's soundtrack to begin.
 (Don't gauge my confidence level?
 How am I worry, even I had to google these terms fairly confident now? before writing them down.
 At least I should seem learned, isn't it?).
-One-Two- Two guys - Dunning and Kruger can - Some 'toppers' come out of the exam hall Three-Silence-Four-Five, the music is still running.
+One-Two-Three-Silence-Four-Five, the music is still running.
 I had frozen, I sang late, botched the song.
 In hindsight, I think I salvaged something (because I still came in second) but I was heartbroken.
 Did I cry?
 Maybe.